We want to get married; does my soldier need to ask permission?

 What is a ‘March In’?

 March In’s are now referred to as Move In’s and is the appointment you have when you take over your SFA.
-You will be met by the local Accommodation Officer (AO).
 You will be able to look round and check the property is at the acceptable standard for you to move in.
-It is very important that any issues noted at the move in appointment are recorded on the move in paperwork before you sign for the SFA.
+It is very important that any issues noted at the move-in appointment are recorded on the move-in paperwork before you sign for the SFA.
 For more details see the Moving In / Moving Out page.

 What is the 14 day report?